 Incorporating Holistic Dentistry

-Neuromuscular dentistry is a great approach to dentistry, and we supplement it with even better care thanks to our holistic dentistry approach.
+Physiologic dentistry is a great approach to dentistry, and we supplement it with even better care thanks to our holistic dentistry approach.
 With holistic dentistry, we pay attention to the biochemical interactions between your mouth and the rest of your body.
 This means that we avoid exposing you to tooth restorations that might be toxic.
 Instead, we use materials that are biocompatible and bio-inert to protect you from potentially damaging interactions.

 This also guides us avoid intervening when your body’s natural healing mechanisms can provide better results.
 Sometimes gentle guidance and minor lifestyle changes are the best care for what ails you.